National Day of Sweden: History

 The tradition of celebrating this date began in 1916 at the Stockholm Olympic Stadium, in honor of the election of King Gustav Vasa on 6 June 1523 (according to the Julian calendar).
-Some question the validity of this as a national holiday, as the event occurred so long ago that it does not have a strong a presence in the social consciousness.
+Some question the validity of this date as a national holiday, as the event occurred so long ago that it does not have as strong a presence in the social consciousness.

 In 2005, it became an official Swedish public holiday, replacing Whit Monday.
-This change led to fewer days off from work (more working-days) as 6 June will periodically fall on the weekend, unlike Whit Monday, which was always celebrated on a Monday.
-Among newer traditions that have emerged since National Day turned red day is an invitation from the King to the public to visit large parts of Stockholm Palace all day without the usual entry fees.
+This change led to fewer days off from work (i.e. more working days) as 6 June will periodically fall on the weekend, unlike Whit Monday, which was always celebrated on a Monday.
+Among newer traditions that have emerged since National Day became a holiday is an invitation from the King to the public to visit large parts of Stockholm Palace all day without the usual entry fees.